-If you barely recognize cannabis these days, join the club!
+If you barely recognize cannabis these days, welcome to the club!
 With cannabis medicine taking all sorts of—no pun intended—high-tech forms like CBD oil, RSO and tablets, it’s a whole new world when it comes to one of nature’s oldest plant remedies.

 But how do plants get transformed into such a bewildering array of formulations?
 Welcome to the fascinating world of cannabis extraction methods!
 From very ancient handmade approaches to techniques developed in strict laboratory conditions, here’s a survey of some of the most noteworthy ways cannabis researchers and producers are bringing the healing power of cannabis to an ever-wider audience.

 Believe it or not, we humans have relied on cannabis for roughly 5,000 years!
-As long ago as 2900 BCE, Chinese physicians were using cannabis to treat pain and inflammation, among many other conditions we’d readily recognize.
+It has been documented that as far back as 2,900 BCE, Chinese physicians were using cannabis to treat pain and inflammation, among many other conditions we’d readily recognize.

 Cannabis Extraction Methods: Modern Approaches